 What is cot death and how common is it?

 Cot death is more properly known as sudden infant death syndrome (SIDS).
 It is the term used to describe the sudden death of a baby in its sleep where no cause or reason can be found.

 Cot death is uncommon.
 About 1 in 3,000 babies die due to cot death in the UK.
-That is, about 270 babies a year in the UK.
-Most cases occur in babies under the age of 1 year.
+216 babies died of cot death in 2015 in the UK.
+Most cases occur in babies under the age of 6 months.
 The age range where there is the most risk is 2-4 months.
 However, the number of cases in the UK has fallen sharply since the introduction of the 'Back to sleep' campaign in 1991.
 (Before this twice as many babies died every year from cot death.)
 This campaign was launched because research showed that the fashion at the time for placing babies to sleep on their front increased the risk of a cot death.
 The campaign has resulted in most parents now knowing that the safest position for a young baby to sleep is on their back.